Aravidu Thimma

-Aravidu Thimma, a prominent member of the Aravidu family, was the son of Aravidu Rama Raja I and Lakkamba.
-He was a military general and defended the Vijayanagara Empire against Yusuf Adil Shah’s invasion.
-After his victories against Yusuf Adil Shah he captured Kasappa Udaiya, the governor of Adoni and presented him before Viranarasimha Raya who honored Timma with the Gandapendera anklet for his valor.
+Aravidu Thimma was a general in the Vijayanagara Empire during the sixteenth century.
+A prominent member of the Aravidu family, he was the son of Aravidu Rama Raja I and Lakkamba.
+He defended the Vijayanagara Empire against Yusuf Adil Shah’s invasion.
+After his victories against Yusuf Adil Shah he captured Kasappa Udaiya, the governor of Adoni and presented him before the Emperor.
 He was also known for his patronage of literature and religious contributions.
-His eldest son, Tirumala constructed mantapas, choultries, and temple structures at Ahobilam.

 Family

 Aravidu Rama Raja I had a son named Timma from his wife, Lakkamba.
 Timma married Gopama Devi and had several sons, including Tirumala, Vitthala, Chinna Timma, and Papa Timma.
 He also had another wife, Tirumala Devi, who gave birth to his sons Konappa and Sri Rangaraja.